 Although the league is historically known for its placements in such service areas as Punch and Judy, Choral Singers, CHOM, all the baby clinics, Junior League Art Gallery, Story Hour, RISE, and others, their popular fundraisers tend to be the most visible evidence of their community involvement.
 The Follies, Camellia Show, Charity Horse Show, Merry Market, Thrift Shop, Winning Seasons Cookbook, Golf and Gala, and now Dragon Boats among many other events, have raised significant funding that ensures the league’s success serving the community.
 And of course, the friendships that develop through working long hours together on projects throughout the year have bonded many of the members in life-long friendships.

-For ninety successful years, it has been the league’s mission to look to the community and identify its needs.
+For more than ninety successful years, it has been the league’s mission to look to the community and identify its needs.
 Since its inception as the Junior Welfare Association, the league has focused its efforts primarily on helping children through projects such as the Sick Baby Clinic, Dental Clinic, Well Baby Clinic, Virginia Collier Brownie Troop, projects on Child Abuse, programs at CHOM and the Tuscaloosa Public Library, RISE, Muff Fitts Gafford Neo-Natal Intervention at DCH, Adopt-A-School, Miracle Riders, LIKE, Character First, Tuscaloosa Family Resource Center, BabyTalk, and many, many more.
 These days, we have added Junior Achievement, Alabama Reach, Beautiful Health, Kids in the Kitchen to the list, giving time and much-needed funding to improve the lives of thousands of area children and families.
 Many business and corporate partners have supported the Junior League of Tuscaloosa throughout the years, making these many service projects not only possible but highly successful.